-Querciafelice came from Federica’s own longing for what she calls ‘the way of slow living’ in the beautiful Maremma region, a far-cry from her work as an interior designer in the city. ’I’m based in Milan but, as much as I love living in the city, as soon as I can I run away to the countryside,’ Federica tells us.
+Querciafelice came from Federica’s own longing for what she calls ‘the way of slow living’, a far-cry from her work as an interior designer in the city. ’I’m based in Milan but, as much as I love living in the city, as soon as I can I run away to the countryside,’ Federica tells us.
 ‘The idea of Querciafelice is to meet new people away from the bustle of the city, an enchanting space to share ideas, taste good, healthy food (and a glass of wine), or simply enjoy a nice walk along the beach.’

 In creating the tranquil haven of Querciafelice, Federica drew on her own experience as an interior designer; she’s studied in Florence and London, and worked with important design firms in Naples. ’I’ve made it my own with a multitude of collected objects from my travels.
 It’s a look that manages to be both timeless and liveable, grand but infinitely comfortable,’ Federica says. ’Traditional colour schemes form the basis, from pastel pinks and yellows to deep reds and greens.’
-Throughout the villas, there are small, surprising details that form a constant reminder of Federica’s personality, and the uniqueness of the property.
-‘Art, ornaments, a riot of patterns, lamps, side tables, piles of books – all these give the feeling of a genuinely lived-in room and a homely feel,’ Federica tells us.
+Throughout the villas, there are small, surprising details evocative of Federica’s personality, and the uniqueness of the property.
+‘Art, ornaments, a riot of patterns, lamps, side tables, piles of books: all these give the feeling of a genuinely lived-in room and a homely feel.’

 ‘Renowned for its rolling green landscape, embellished with olive groves, vineyards and quaint medieval towns, the beautiful Maremma countryside sprawls gently down to the sea,’ Federica says.
-‘It is the ideal destination for those looking for an Italian holiday spot that maintains a strong sense of the true dolce vita; it is quiet, peaceful and steeped in cultural and gastronomic history.’
-Federica is always willing to share her knowledge and her best tips to guests over a welcome glass of wine.
+‘It is the ideal destination for those looking for an Italian holiday spot that maintains a strong sense of the true dolce vita.
+It is quiet, peaceful and steeped in cultural and gastronomic history.’
+Federica is always willing to share her best tips to guests over a welcome glass of wine.
 ‘You should not miss Pitigliano, one of the most beautiful medieval cities.
 Alternatively, wander the streets of Manciano with its local markets and wine tasting.’